aaronparker/aaronparker.github.io/_posts/2011-09-16-is-it-legal-to-virtualize-apple-itunes.md

   - App-V
   - iTunes
 ---
-_Preface_: I don't speak legalese and this post is based on my own intepretation of the iTunes distribution agreement.
+_Preface_: I don't speak legalese and this post is based on my own interpretation of the iTunes distribution agreement.

 I've previously talked about [virtualizing Apple iTunes with App-V]({{site.baseurl}}/virtualisation/sequencing-apple-itunes-10/); however after taking a look through the distribution agreements that you're supposed to accept, I'm under the impression that doing so doesn't adhere to the agreement.